-Whether you’re looking to refurbish an old and tired interior, or you’ve just moved into a property with some shocking wall-coverings, you may find yourself needing to strip away old wallpaper.
+Whether you’re looking to refurbish an old and tired interior, or you’ve just moved into a property with some shocking wall-coverings, you may need to strip away old wallpaper.

 What is a Wallpaper Steamer?

 The simplest way to describe a wallpaper steamer is to think of it as a giant kettle.
-It has a tank which you fill with water, this then heats up and slowly boils, releasing steam through a hose into a large plate that directs it onto the wall.
+It has a tank you fill with water that heats up and slowly boils, releasing steam through a hose into a large plate that directs it onto the wall.

 This steam then helps to melt away the wallpaper adhesive and, as such, allows you to simply pull the paper away from the wall.
 Much like opening an envelope over a kettle.
 Not that we recommend that, mind.

-Steaming is how the professionals do it, and depending on how many rooms you need to tackle, it can certainly be a worthwhile investment.
+Steaming is how the professionals do it, and depending on how many rooms you need to tackle, it can be a worthwhile investment.

 Choosing the Right Wallpaper Steamer

-There are many different brands of wallpaper steamers out there and at first glance, they can all appear exactly the same.
-Choosing which one to buy doesn’t have to be complicated though and to help you pick, we recommend considering these four simple points;
+There are many different brands of wallpaper steamers out there; at first glance, they can all appear exactly the same.
+Choosing which one to buy doesn’t have to be complicated, though and to help you pick, we recommend considering these four simple points;

 - Water Tank Capacity — The larger the tank, the longer the running time before refilling.

 - Power — A higher wattage means more power and quicker heat-up times.

-- Size of Steaming Plate – The bigger the plate, the bigger surface area you can tackle at once.
+- Size of Steaming Plate – The bigger the plate, the bigger the surface area you can tackle at once.